roozegaar/roozegaar.github.io/README.md

 ## Files
 - HTML, CSS, JS for web
 - JSON for data and translations
-- Copyright comments for all files

 ## Installation & Usage
 1. Download the files or clone from GitHub.